 These areas are typically uncovered, so you’ll be at the mercy of the elements, and they get busier on race day.
-You can be tactical about securing the best spots by scoping them out on a Friday and Saturday, and beating the crowds on Sunday.
+You can be tactical about securing the best spots by scoping them out on a Friday and Saturday to beat the crowds on Sunday.

 By contrast, grandstand tickets guarantee you a designated seat all weekend.
 You can still roam the general admission areas, but you’ll have a seat with your name on it.

 Some – but not all – grandstands are covered, offering protection from rain or intense sunshine.
-And while they’re located throughout the circuit, big-screen TVs are generally placed in front of grandstands for fans to keep up to date.
+While they’re located throughout the circuit, big-screen TVs are generally placed in front of grandstands for fans to keep up to date.

-They are more expensive than general admission Formula 1 tickets, but the packed grandstands will tell you they’re worth the money.
+They are more expensive than General Admission tickets, but the packed grandstands will tell you they’re worth the money.

 Why do F1 grandstand tickets cost different amounts of money?